 The process of collecting data is quite often misunderstood.
 Data collection to validate a UX theory doesn't need to be devoid of emotion, nor does it need to focus strictly on usability.
 What it does need is to have a purpose (see our 5 tips for successful UX research and testing for more pointers here).
 So what kinds of data are you collecting and why?
 As you probably know, there are two core types of data:

 - Qualitative: Non-numerical, emotional feedback from participants – think first reactions or personal opinion-based feedback.
 What you liked and why, and descriptions instead of numbers.
 Qualitative = quality.

 - Quantitative: Numerical, scientific feedback, for example 'Perform this action and rate the ease of completing the action on a scale of one to 10'.
 This is the basis for systems like Net Promotor Score (NPS).
 Quantitative = quantity.

 If you’re given the task of creating a baseline for customer satisfaction on member sign-up or at the checkout of a shopping cart, you'll need to obtain quantitative data.
 This gives you unbiased numbers that show a clear progression from where you began to where you ended months or years later.
 This is crucial to show the importance of investing in UX.

 Many organisations will see the initial improvement and not understand the value in retesting.
-Seeing an increase in signups, revenue or drop in support requests is fantastic but there are many variables that could influence results.
+An increase in signups or revenue or a drop in support requests is fantastic to see, but there are many variables that could influence the results.
 Attribution is your friend.
 It’s also the friend of the departments that you will be working with to showcase explicitly that the testing performed and subsequent changes were validated.

 This goes back to the scientific validation we discussed earlier.
 Collect the data, make the change and validate that the change was accurate.
-If it wasn’t, create a hypothesis as to why it wasn’t and begin again.
+If it wasn’t, create a hypothesis as to why it wasn’t and start again.
 The trick is to always try to prove something wrong.